richafnu/Viva/Viva/insights/advanced/analyst/change-management-queries.md

     At the top right, select **Save and continue**.

-8. In the **Node view**, select the values you’d like to combine.
+1. In the **Node view**, select the values you'd like to combine.
 When you combine values, the newly formed groups are applied to both the before and after time periods.
 We recommend as much parity as possible between the before and after periods, for reliable before/after comparisons in your analysis.

-    For the attribute “Organization,” you want to make a new group comprised of the “Inventory Management” and “Facilities” values.
+    For the attribute “Organization,” you want to make a new group comprised of the "Inventory Management" and "Facilities" values.
 Select those values.

      :::image type="content" source="../images/query-setup-03.png" alt-text="Screenshot showing how to combine the attribute values.":::